-"high threshold socially generic attribution" whereas the latter worked with a "low threshold institutional specific application"), both reports "shared the concept of racism as aberrant" (Hesse 2004b, p.
-132).
-Hesse's genealogy of the concept of institutional racism foregrounds that the use of a concept that was forged by intellectuals and activists during the Black Power movement (Ture and Hamilton 1968), albeit not the most original or sophisticated, urges us to examine the intimacy between coloniality and contemporary Western racism, and more specifically, between western racism and western democracy:
+The inclusion of the notion of 'institutional racism' in mainstream policy and political discourse in the European milieu took place in the UK with two reports of inquiry - the Scarman Report (1981) and, almost two decades later, the MacPherson Report (1999) - concerned with policing and racism.
+Barnor Hesse has pointed out that despite arriving to opposite conclusions (the former denied the existence of institutional racism whilst the latter acknowledged its existence) and engaging with slightly different understandings of institutional racism (the former embraced a 'high threshold socially generic attribution' whereas the latter worked with a 'low threshold institutional specific application'), both reports 'shared the concept of racism as aberrant' (2004b, 132).
+Hesse's genealogy of the concept of institutional racism foregrounds that the use of a concept that was forged by intellectuals and activists during the Black Power movement (Carmichael/Ture and Hamilton 1968), albeit not the most original or sophisticated, urges us to examine the intimacy between coloniality and contemporary Western racism, and more specifically, between western racism and western democracy:

-They [Ture and Hamilton] see institutional racism as emphasising the practices of racial governance, not the ideological codifications of race that so concerns the Eurocentric approach.
-In suggesting racism comprises a regime of practices, they locate the rationale and coherence of that regime in the colonial relation between white and black (i.e. non-white), European and non-European, west and non-west; rather than in the nationalist relation between majorities and minorities, or citizens and immigrants.
-(Hesse 2004b, p.
-143)
+They [Carmichael/Ture and Hamilton] see institutional racism as emphasising the practices of racial governance, not the ideological codifications of race that so concerns the Eurocentric approach.
+In suggesting racism comprises a regime of practices, they locate the rationale and coherence of that regime in the colonial relation between white and black (i.e. non-white), European and non-European, west and non-west; rather than in the nationalist relation between majorities and minorities, or citizens and immigrants (Hesse 2004b, p.
+143).

-Philomena Essed has considered that whereas this notion has been articulated from structural approaches to racism, such as Ture and Hamilton's definition, it retains a problematical distinction between individual and institutional racism (Essed 1991, 36).
-On the one hand, Essed underlined that the notion of individual racism "is a contradiction in itself because racism is by definition the expression or activation of group power" (Ibid.) and on the other, she viewed that research in European contexts used the concept of institutional or institution "to narrow the problem of racism down to 'institutional discrimination" and "underrates the power of ideologies in the structuring of racism in society" (Essed 1991, 37).
-For Hesse, there can be different ways of understanding the relationship between individual, "overt" forms of racism (e.g. racist attacks, hate speech) and "covert", institutional forms of racism (e.g. racist housing allocation policies, school segregation or racist sterilisation procedures in health care systems), in Ture and Hamilton's work:
+Philomena Essed has considered that whereas this notion has been articulated from structural approaches to racism, such as Carmichael/Ture and Hamilton's definition, it retains a problematical distinction between individual and institutional racism (1991, 36).
+On the one hand, Essed underlined that the notion of individual racism 'is a contradiction in itself because racism is by definition the expression or activation of group power' (Ibid., 36) and on the other, she viewed that research in European contexts used the concept of institutional or institution 'to narrow the problem of racism down to "institutional discrimination" and 'underrates the power of ideologies in the structuring of racism in society' (Ibid., 37).
+For Hesse, there can be different ways of understanding the relationship between individual, 'overt' forms of racism

+(e.g. racist attacks, hate speech) and 'covert', institutional forms racism (e.g. racist housing allocation policies, school segregation or racist sterilization procedures in health care systems), in Carmichael/Ture and Hamilton's work:

 The weak sense of the terms treats covert as indirect, subtle, adumbrated or perhaps unwitting; however, this runs the risk of diluting the institutional dimension, it lacks a systematic quality and is imbued with a strangely individual and idiosyncratic orientation.
 The stronger sense of 'covert', is more institutionally inflected, and can be described as that which is concealed, hidden, disguised, unacknowledged, denied but which is consistent in its impact or strategic effect.
-In this sense, it is the colonial dimension of the liberal-democratic/colonial assemblage that has a covert institutional presence, underwritten by a 'hidden transcript, euphemised by the 'official transcript'.20 (Hesse 2004b, p.
-144)
+In this sense, it is the colonial dimension of the liberal-democratic/colonial assemblage that has a covert institutional presence, underwritten by a 'hidden transcript, euphemised by the 'official transcript'.19 (Hesse 2004b, 144)